deargle/deargle.github.io/_security_assignments/lab_hashing_and_symmetric_encryption.md

 Find a file and hash it with multiple hashing algorithms (e.g., using md5deep.exe, sha1deep.exe, and sha256deep.exe, command-line tools installed on the windows vm).

 * You can use "hash-me.txt" on the Windows vm desktop
-* Shft+Right-click on the desktop and choose "Open PowerShell window here"
+* `Shift+Right-click` on the desktop _without having any file selected_ and choose "Open PowerShell window here"
 * The command-line tools are available from this prompt, which means you can type their name followed by the filename to get a hash.
 E.g., "md5deep hash-me.txt"

 <div class='alert alert-info'>